 SOCIAL MEDIA ROI LAW #1: If you can’t track it, it didn’t happen.
 Or at least, you’re going to have a hard time showing the CFO how you’re “activity” generated the target goals if you can’t point to specific numbers.

-4. If you find something that works, expand on it.
+4. Something works, expand on it.
 Do more of it.
 Try variations of the successful post/tweet/video.
 Keep trying new stuff.
 AND TRACK THAT.

-5. If you find something that doesn’t work stop doing it.
+5. Stop what’s not working.
 (An example was given about Pinterest.
 A client is having great success at generating Pinterest PINS and some success at referral traffic to their site.
 BUT the visiting PINNERS are staying about 10 seconds.
 Only 2-in-100 are even visiting an additional page on our site.

 6. Learn from your mistakes.
 Learn what others in your space are doing.
 And do better.
 (With Pinterest we are in the process of trying some new ideas.
 What about a landing page for a PIN?
 Not sure if it’s going to work, or if it’s worth the effort, but the 300+ referrals a month MIGHT be worth something.
 Today they are not really generating anything but “activity.”
 There is no R on the Pinterest efforts yet for this company.